-- 1 1/2 cups sweet potato cubed and steamed
+- 1 1/2 cups sweet potato (cubed and steamed)

-- 7 ounces marshmallow cream divided
+- 7 ounces marshmallow cream (divided)

-- 1/2 cup buttery toasted pecans chopped
+- 1/2 cup buttery toasted pecans (chopped)

-If you haven't cooked your sweet potato, start by steaming it for 5-10 minutes in the microwave or another type of steamer.
+- If you haven't cooked your sweet potato, start by steaming it for 5-10 minutes in the microwave or another type of steamer.

-Cool for 5 minutes.
+- Cool for 5 minutes.

-In a medium bowl combine sweet potato, brown sugar, cream cheese, cinnamon, allspice, and 4 ounces of the marshmallow cream.
+- In a medium bowl combine sweet potato, brown sugar, cream cheese, cinnamon, allspice, and 4 ounces of the marshmallow cream.

-Mix to combine by hand or with a hand mixer.
+- Mix to combine by hand or with a hand mixer.

-Store in the refrigerator until ready to serve.
+- Store in the refrigerator until ready to serve.

-When ready to serve, top with the remaining marshmallow cream.
+- When ready to serve, top with the remaining marshmallow cream.

-Toast with a small kitchen torch or place under a broiler until toasted.
+- Toast with a small kitchen torch or place under a broiler until toasted.

-Sprinkle with pecans.
+- Sprinkle with pecans.

-Serve with cinnamon graham crackers or sticks.
+- Serve with cinnamon graham crackers or sticks.

-*If you like this recipe, I'd appreciate it if you rate it with some stars!!!
+*If you like this recipe, please leave me a comment and rate it with some stars.
+Thank you!

 Amount Per Serving: Calories: 242Total Fat: 10gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 14mgSodium: 83mgCarbohydrates: 38gFiber: 2gSugar: 24gProtein: 3g